refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ## Filtering

 The `useSimpleList` hook supports the filtering feature.
-You can pass the `initialFilter` property to the hook to set the initial filtering state and you change the filtering state by using the `set filter` function.
+You can pass the `initialFilter` property to the hook to set the initial filtering state and you change the filtering state by using the `setFilter` function.

 It also syncs the filtering state with the URL if you enable the [`syncWithLocation`](#syncWithLocation).